mikemeredith/AHM_code/TO_DO.md

 * Figure 2.10

 ### AHM2 chapter 5
-* Figure 5.11 (and the code to produce the variables plotted).
+* Figure 5.11 (cosinor plot, and the code to produce the variables plotted).

 ### AHM2 chapter 7
 * 7.6.6 "We conducted a small simulation study to evaluate the influence of the coupled occupancy model on classification (see the book website for code)."